-- The school's IT (Information Technology) infrastructure and digital resources are essential to the effective delivery of education and other activities, but they also present risks to privacy and data protection.
-We are committed to using IT facilities in a way that meets legal requirements and upholds confidentiality and peoples' privacy rights. - This policy supports business continuity, data protection and cyber security, and explains how we use technology in line with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018), and other relevant legislation.
+- The school's IT (Information Technology) infrastructure and digital resources are essential to the effective delivery of education and other activities, but they also present risks to data protection, online safety and safeguarding.
+We are committed to using IT facilities in a way that meets legal requirements and upholds confidentiality and peoples' privacy rights. - This policy supports business continuity, data protection and cyber security, and explains how we use technology in line with the General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018), the Departments for Educational Digital and Technology standards in schools and colleges and other relevant legislation. - This policy should be read in conjunction with the school HR advice and guidance. - This policy has been the subject of formal negotiation and consultation between Derbyshire County Council and the recognised Trade Unions and Professional Associations and was agreed and adopted by the Schools' Joint Consultative Committee.